jadijadi/gittutorial/all-notes-from-tutorial.md

 2. **Checking the Status:**

-  - To view the current status of your project and its files, use:
+  - To view the current status of your local repository:
     ```
     git status
     ```
    - Tells you which files are modified, staged, or untracked and helps you understand what changes need to be committed.

-  - To see all the commit logs, use:
+  - To show the log (history) of the all commits you have made:
     ```
     git log
+    ```
+  - To see the content of a specific commit:
+    ```
+    git show <commit-hash-string>
     ```

 3. **Adding Files to the Staging Area:**